-In today’s great news for cannabis-loving parents (and probably disturbing news for those wary of a reefer madness resurgence): You can now soothe your sweet little one to sleep with the help of marijuana.
+It’s great news for cannabis-loving parents everywhere (but probably disturbing news for those wary of a reefer madness resurgence?): You can now soothe your sweet little one to sleep with the help of marijuana.
 No, not the drug itself, silly — a children’s book about marijuana, of course!
-Because you know it was only a matter of time before this existed, right?
+Because it’s 4/20, we’re all stuck at home, and you knew it was only a matter of time before this existed, right?
 Right.

 But the news just gets better: The book in question, It’s Just a Plant, comes to us courtesy of none other than illustrator Ricardo Cortés.
 Even if you don’t recognize his name, you’ll definitely remember his (amazing) work in another great children’s tome of our time, Go the Fuck to Sleep (which now also has an effing sequel).
 But if you somehow missed that defining cultural event of the 2010s, there’s no time like the present to hop onto the Cortés train with It’s Just a Plant, which tells the story of a little girl getting educated about pot — from the perspectives of her parents, a doctor, a farmer, and a cop.